Richard H. Austin

 Richard Henry Austin (May 6, 1913 – April 20, 2001) was an American politician.
-A Democrat, he served as the Michigan secretary of state from 1971 to 1995, the first African American elected to the position, the first to win election to any statewide office in Michigan except the Supreme Court, and the longest-serving Secretary of State in the state.
+A Democrat, he served as the Michigan secretary of state from 1971 to 1995, the longest-serving secretary of state in the state, the first African American elected to the position, the first Black person to win election to any statewide office in Michigan except the Supreme Court.
 Also the first Black certified public accountant in Michigan, he previously served from 1967 to 1971 as the first Black Wayne County auditor, and ran unsuccessfully for mayor of Detroit in 1969.

 Early life and education

 Austin was born in Stouts Mountain, Cullman County, Alabama.
 His father, a coal miner, died when Austin was 11, after which his mother moved with her three sons to Detroit; as a child he worked as a bootblack.

 After graduating first in his class from Cass Technical High School, he was awarded an athletics scholarship to Wayne University, but had to leave for financial reasons; working in a shoe store and taking night classes, he earned a Bachelor of Arts degree in business administration from the Detroit Institute of Technology in 1937, and in 1941 became the first Black certified public accountant in Michigan.